QuentinRa/blog.quentinra.dev/cyber/server/database/index.md

 > [SQLMap CheatSheet](https://www.security-sleuth.com/sleuth-blog/2017/1/3/sqlmap-cheat-sheet) (external)
 </div></div>

 > You can use **BurpSuite** with SQLMap.
 Once you intercepted a request, right-click on it, and use **Save item**.
 Then, in SQLMap, use `-r /path/to/your/saved/item`.
-If your antivirus is blocking SQLMap, it may bypass it.
+If your antivirus is blocking SQLMap, this may bypass it.

 <hr class="sl">